Nanrech/calculatron/README.md

 # calculatron
 Silly little calculator using the Shunting-Yard algorithm.
-Written in C++
+Written in C/C++.
+Still a WIP!
+Educational!